St Stephen's Church, Old Radnor: Organ

 St Stephen's Church is reported to have the oldest organ in the British Isles, potentially dating originally to the 15th century, though Cadw states that it is not in its original form.
 The organ's case dates to the 16th century, and there are suggestions that it was installed before the Dissolution of the Monasteries, which makes it one of the earliest surviving organ cases.

-It has been suggested by historians that future composer and organist of several cathedrals, John Bull learned to play the organ on the one at St Stephen's Church.
-It was later restored in 1872 by F. H. Sutton, who installed new organ pipes and linenfold panels.
+The future composer and organist of Hereford and Antwerp Cathedrals, John Bull may have been brought up in Old Radnor, in which case he would have learned to play the organ at St Stephen's Church.

+It was restored in 1872 by F. H. Sutton, who installed new organ pipes and linenfold panels.
 Though it is not known why such an organ was installed in a village church, it has been stated that its remote location was a contributing factor to its state of survival.

 Churchyards

 The main churchyard contains a war grave of a Machine Gun Corps soldier of World War I, and the churchyard extension one of a Manchester Regiment soldier of World War II.